What is a positive work culture?

 However, simply measuring the employee experience isn’t enough.
 Sure, you can measure engagement with employee engagement surveys, and choose to include questions about all aspects of work culture and work environment, but what’s critical is that you go beyond that.

 Measurement is just the beginning.
-With the right approach and system of action, you can start to use insights gleaned from employee surveys to create incredible employee experience strategies that set your organization apart from the competition.
+With the right approach and system of action, you can start to use insights gleaned from employee surveys to create incredible employee experience strategies that set your organisation apart from the competition.

 That is experience management — and it starts with tools like Qualtrics EmployeeXM.